 Raj Date is the Managing Partner of Fenway Summer, an advisory and investment firm focused on financial services and financial technology.
 In that capacity, he chairs the investment committee of Fenway Summer Ventures, a fintech venture capital fund, and works with clients of FS Vector, the fintech advisory firm.
-He also serves as a Director for a number of innovative firms in financial services: Better, the digital mortgage lender; College Ave, a private student lender; Green Dot, a technology-driven mass market bank; Grasshopper, a startup bank that serves the innovation economy; and Linden Labs, an internet company best known as the creator of Second Life.
+He also serves as a Director for a number of innovative firms in financial services: Linden Labs, an internet company best known as the creator of Second Life; Customers Bank, a high-growth commercial bank; Tilia, the metaverse payments pioneer; and Circle, a leading crypto infrastructure provider.
 He also serves as the founding director of the Payments Leadership Council, a CEO-led trade association.

 For Raj, Fenway Summer is the latest chapter in a long and varied career in and around U.S. financial institutions — as a senior policymaker, as a bank executive, and on Wall Street.